 If you know anything about this company, you know the product comes with a hefty price.

-Peloton clearly knows that, so they’ve led with a hook that directly addresses the objections potential customers are weighing in their minds.
+Peloton clearly knows that, so they’ve led with a hook that directly addresses the objections potential customers weigh in their minds.

 How to find your hook